In this video are some examples of open-ended sales questions.

 The quick and definitive answer to that is NO. Just because the prospect is displaying a high level of interest in what you are trying to sell, this does not mean that they are extremely likely to purchase.

 The reason why is that the prospect may love what you are selling but might not genuinely need it.
-An example of this is where a prospect is using something that your product would replace and your product is much better but what they are currently using is working sufficiently.
+An example of this is when a prospect is using something that your product would replace and your product is much better but what they are currently using is working sufficiently.

 Availability of Funding